How we master engineering through daily practice

 Getting Back to Work…At Work (The HYPER Guide to Returning to the Lab Safely)

-As quarantine restrictions loosen in our state and we can begin returning to work, albeit restricted, we have created a plan for returning to work that help us to stay on track with our research goals while maintaining … » More …Read Story
+As quarantine restrictions loosen in our state and we can begin returning to work, we have created a plan for returning to work that will help us to stay on track with our research goals while maintaining high safety standards to prevent the … » More …Read Story

 How we made (and remade) the HYPER community website